Mount Edgcumbe House and Country Park

 Mount Edgcumbe House was first built in the 1500s and was restored after World War Two.
 It is jointly owned by Cornwall Council and Plymouth City Council and is one of the regions most popular historic tourist destinations.

 The House and Earl's Garden (admission charged) re-opens for the season on Tuesday 1 April to Tuesday 30 September 2014.
-It is open Sunday to Thursday and bank holiday Mondays between 11am and 4.30pm.
+It is open Sunday to Thursday and bank holiday Mondays between 11am and 4.30pm (last admission at 4pm).
 Tickets for the House can be purchased from the gift shop inside the House during normal opening times.
 Group bookings can also be arranged in March and October.